 One of the challenges of living with a rare disease such as limb-girdle muscular dystrophy (LGMD) is finding physicians and other health care specialists who have a good understanding of the disease process.

-The Genetic Resolution and Assessments Solving Phenotypes in LGMD (GRASP-LGMD) consortium was created in 2018 and currently includes 12 sites in the United States and European Union.
+The Genetic Resolution and Assessments Solving Phenotypes in LGMD (GRASP-LGMD) consortium was created in 2018 and includes sites in the United States and abroad.
 The overarching mission of the GRASP-LGMD consortium is to hasten therapeutic development in the LGMDs.
-These consortium includes:
+The consortium includes:

 • California: University of California in Irvine — Dr. Tahseen Mozaffar MD